 From steak cuts to chicken burgers, lab-grown meat is showing promising potential to transform the meat industry and shift it towards a more ethical and sustainable future.
-A new report indicates that this transition may actually happen sooner than previously thought.
+A report indicates that this transition may actually happen sooner than previously thought.

 The report, conducted by Dutch consultancy CE Delft, sought to project how the cultivated meat industry will evolve over the coming decade, focusing specifically on comparing the economic and environmental costs of conventional and cultivated beef production.